-Because the job requires them to remain behind the wheel for long periods without access to nutritious meals and restful sleep, commercial operators are particularly susceptible to several health concerns.
+Because the job requires them to remain behind the wheel for long periods of time without access to nutritious meals and restful sleep, commercial operators are particularly susceptible to a number of health concerns.
 Although heart disease, diabetes and lower back pain have been linked to poor driving performance in truckers for some time, the new research suggests that health issues might be even riskier than previously believed.

 Investigators have now revealed that truckers who have a combination of at least three flagged medical conditions are more likely to have been involved in a trucking accident than drivers who enjoy better health.
 Crash categories that were evaluated in the study include preventable accidents and accidents in which injuries were reported.